Q. How much does it cost to attend Dordt University?

 Q. How can I or my parents pay my bill?

-A. The Dordt College Business Office provides a detailed summary of the payment options available.
+A. The Dordt University Business Office provides a detailed summary of the payment options available.

 Q. What mobile phone service should I use?